Is COACHING Necessary for NATA ?

 If No to Nata Coaching Classes, then what?

 - Improve your drawing and rendering skills.
 Get basic understanding of light and shadows.
 Learn perspective drawing-all views.
 Get information on top architects and the best buildings of the world.
 Solve questions on aptitude and reasoning.
 Work on Engineering Drawing Questions.
 Brush up your Maths.
-All the above topics and full Nata Syllabus is compiled in Self-Study Nata Study Material by Mosaic.

 - Visit Historic Places.
 Try to learn about the place.
 The materials used, the construction style and what is unique about the place.
 Is the monument a heritage site?
 If yes, then why?
 If possible do live sketching.